Dae-ho Lee

-Lee bats and throws right-handed.
+Lee batted and threw right-handed.
 He hit home runs in nine consecutive games for the first time in world baseball history.
 According to a Gallup Korea's survey conducted in 2011, Lee was chosen as the most popular player in the KBO League.

 Amateur career

 Lee started baseball because of his childhood friendship with Shin-soo Choo.
 Lee attended Kyungnam High School in Busan, South Korea.
 At Kyungnam High School, Lee batted fourth and could throw a mid-90s mph fastball as a pitcher.
 In 2000, he was selected for the South Korean Junior National Team as a pitcher.
 The team won the 2000 World Junior Baseball Championship in Edmonton, Alberta, Canada, and Lee led the attack alongside Kim Tae-kyun, Choo Shin-soo (the eventual MVP of this event) and Jeong Keun-woo as a cleanup hitter by racking up 3 home runs.
 He also finished runner-up behind Joe Mauer of Team USA in batting average (.500).